-In today’s article, we will focus our attention on the revolutionary cad software known as AutoCAD.
-We will discuss what AutoCAD is and what tasks it performs, along with how new users can effectively set up an AutoCAD account, and finally, some useful tips from experienced ones about how to use AutoCAD successfully.
+In today’s article, we will focus our attention on AutoCAD.
+We will discuss what AutoCAD is and what tasks it performs, along with how new users can effectively set up an AutoCAD account, and finally, some useful tips on how to use AutoCAD.

-Developed in the late 1970s and released in December of 1982, AutoCAD is a computer-aided drafting software that is used by various professionals to complete distinct tasks at work such as drawings, prototyping, 3D printing, geometry figures for blueprints, designing, and rendering.
+Developed in the late 1970s and released in December of 1982, AutoCAD is a computer-aided drafting software that is used by various professionals to complete tasks, such as drawings, prototyping, 3D printing, geometry figures for blueprints, designing, and rendering.

-Before its release as a desktop app used on microcomputers (personal use computers), most commercial 3D CAD programs ran on mainframe computers and were not as user-friendly and completing necessary work was not as accessible.
+Before its release as a desktop app used on microcomputers (personal use computers), most commercial 3D CAD programs ran on mainframe computers and were not as user-friendly.

 CAD systems or software are used to drastically improve the productivity of the designer and improve the quality of the overall design.

-It is essential to state that drafters are not the only ones who use AutoCAD in a professional setting; architects, engineers, city planners, and graphic designers all use this 3D design software to make their jobs easier and save lots of time.
+Drafters are not the only ones who use AutoCAD; architects, engineers, city planners, and graphic designers all use this 3D design software to make their jobs easier and save time.

-Autodesk Inc. currently markets AutoCAD and the release of the 2020 edition launched on March 28, 2019, marked the 34 version of this software for Windows.
+Autodesk Inc. produces AutoCAD.
+The release of the 2020 edition launched on March 28, 2019, marked the 34th version of this software for Windows.
 AutoCAD is also available for download and compatible with Mac.

-Throughout the years AutoCAD has continuously developed, and each new version has become better than its predecessor.
-For example, with the first edition of AutoCAD users were very limited and could only create primitive entities such as polygons, circles, lines, and arcs to create complex objects; that sounds more complicated than helpful!
+Throughout the years, AutoCAD has continuously developed, and each new version has become better than its predecessor.
+For example, with the first edition of AutoCAD, users were very limited and could only create basic objects such as polygons, circles, lines, and arcs to create complex objects!

-AutoCAD is now available in languages such as English, German, French, Spanish, Brazilian Portuguese, Chinese Simplified and Traditional, Russian, and Polish.
+AutoCAD is available in multiple languages, such as English, German, French, Spanish, Brazilian Portuguese, Chinese Simplified and Traditional, Russian, and Polish.

-Alright, so you’ve decided to take the plunge and invest in the AutoCAD software; great decision my friend!
+Alright, so you’ve decided to take the plunge and invest in AutoCAD!

-Nevertheless, it is essential to state that there are a few steps that need to be taken before downloading the AutoCAD software onto your PC or Mac.
+There are a few steps that need to be taken before downloading AutoCAD onto your PC or Mac.

 What are the necessary steps?

-Before considering the necessary steps, it is essential to mention that since Autodesk Inc. is the official distributor of the AutoCAD software, it is required to create an Autodesk account to download, activate, and use subscription software.
+First, it is required to create an Autodesk account to download, activate, and use the software.